 Gary Lineker was one of England's best goal poachers.
 He scored 48 goals for England(second overall) and won the Golden Boot with 6 goals at Mexico 1986.
 He also played in the 1990 World Cup Finals.
 He was the PFA Players' Player of the Year in 1985–86 and FWA Footballer of the Year in 1985–86 and 1991–92.
 In England, he played with Leicester Town, Everton and Tottenham Hotspurs.
 He also played for Barcelona FC in Spain.

-Tony Adams, Glen Hoddle, Chris Waddle, Colin Bell, Alan Shearer, David Platt, Trevor Brooking, Steve Coppell, Viv Anderson, Michael Owen, Terry Sheringham, Harry Kane, Dele Alli.
+Tony Adams, Glen Hoddle, Chris Waddle, Colin Bell, Alan Shearer, David Platt, Trevor Brooking, Steve Coppell, Viv Anderson, Michael Owen, Terry Sheringham, Harry Kane, Dele Alli, Frank Lampard.

 -- Peter Shilton, Ray Clemence, Phil Neal, Rio Ferdinand, Sol Campbell, Ashley Cole, Steve Gerrard, Paul Scholes, Bryan Robson, Kevin Keegan and Gary Lineker were on my England All-Time Team.

 -- Peter Shilton and Ray Clemence are among the greatst ever goalkeepers.
 David Seaman got the third keeper position.
 Peter Bonetti should be the 4th.
 The position gets weaker after this four.

--- The centerbacks considered after Ferdinand and Campbell were Tony Adams, Terry Butcher, John Terry and Emlyn Hughes.
+-- The centerbacks considered after Rio Ferdinand and Sol Campbell were Tony Adams, Terry Butcher, John Terry and Emlyn Hughes.
 I took Butcher as he was my personal favourite.
 John Terry was probably as good as Rio Ferdinand.
 Then, I took Hughes as a defensive midfielder.
 So I took five players from this list.

 -- Wayne Rooney is the most underrated striker in England's history.
 His hype as a youngster while playing for Everton might create a false expectation.
 He is still the all-time leading scorer for England and Manchester United.
 At times, he carried the national team, but the media has not always been kind to him.
 They did not appreciate his contribution.
 At the same time, he made some critical mistakes while playing for England.
 I am referring to the red card vs Portugal in 2006 and his reaction to the fans in 2010.
 That led to a lot of unfair criticisms.
 He narrowly missed out on my original my England All-Time Team.